 Chile's most important regional partners are Brazil, Argentina and the 'Pacific Alliance' members, Peru, Mexico and Colombia.
 The Pacific Alliance economic integration process, covering goods, services, people and capital, offers economic opportunities beyond Chile's current bilateral FTAs with these countries.
 The integration of stock exchanges, for example, will form the second-largest stock exchange in Latin America.

 Chile is an active participant in other major international fora, including the United Nations, Organisation of American States (OAS), Asia Pacific Economic Cooperation (APEC), Organisation for Economic Development and Cooperation (OECD), International Monetary Fund (IMF), World Bank, the World Trade Organisation (WTO), Union of South American States (UNASUR) and the Community of Latin American and Caribbean States (CELAC).
-Chile served as a non-permanent member of the United Nations Security Council from 1996-97 and 2003-04, and is a candidate for 2014-15.
+Chile served as a non-permanent member of the United Nations Security Council from 1996-97 and 2003-04, and is a currently sitting for the period 2014-15.

 Chile's trade focus in Asia is supported by a growing list of free-trade and economic agreements, including China, Japan, ROK, Viet Nam, Hong Kong, and Malaysia.
-China is Chile's number one destination for exports and number two source of imports after the United States; although inbound Chinese investment remains relatively modest.
+China is Chile's number one destination for goods exports and number two source of imports after the United States.
 Chile and China upgraded relations to a "strategic partnership" in June 2012.
 Chile was the first South American country to establish diplomatic ties with China (in 1970), the first country in South America to sign off bilaterally on China's accession to the WTO and the first to conclude an FTA with China.

 As members of the Cairns Group, Australia and Chile work to ensure that agricultural trade reform issues are a priority in the WTO Doha Round.
 Both countries are negotiating the Trans-Pacific Partnership agreement and the Plurilateral Services Agreement.
 In 2012, Australia became an observer of the Pacific Alliance (Chile, Colombia, Mexico and Peru) and commenced a senior officials' dialogue with the Community of Latin American and Caribbean States (CELAC) during Chile's pro-tempore presidency of both organisations.
 Within APEC, Australia and Chile cooperate to promote trade and investment liberalisation in the Asia-Pacific region.
 We also share many common interests in regional and global issues ranging from the environment, the Antarctic and illegal fishing, through to disarmament and regional security.

 The first known Chilean to arrive in Australia was former president and political exile, General Ramon Freire, who arrived in 1838.
 Australia's third Prime Minister, John Watson, was born in the Chilean port city of Valparaiso in 1867 and emigrated to Australia, via New Zealand, in 1886.
 Chileans in Australia numbered 90 in the 1901 Census and grew slowly until the late 1960s.
 Numbers increased from the 1970s and the 2011 Census recorded just under 25,000 Chilean-born people in Australia.
-Australia's Chilean community now includes a network of second and third generation Chilean Australians.
-More information on Australia's Chilean population can be found at the Department of Immigration and Citizenship's Community Information Summary page
+Australia's Chilean community now includes second and third generation Chilean Australians.
+More information on Australia's Chilean population can be found at the Department of Social Services’ Community Information Summary page.

 People to people links

 Australia is an attractive education destination for Chileans.
-In December 2013, around 2,000 Chilean students were enrolled in Australian institutions making Chile the third-largest source of international students from Latin America, after Brazil and Colombia.
+In 2014 there were 1805 Chilean students studying in Australian educational institutions making Chile the third-largest source of international students from Latin America, after Brazil and Colombia.

-Australia's bilateral education relationship with Chile is the most sophisticated in the region.
-A range of collaborative agreements exist between Australian education and training institutions, the Chilean Government and with local education providers, covering scholarships, student exchanges and double degree arrangements.
-Australia is among the top destination countries for scholarship students funded by the Chilean Government's Becas Chile Scholarship Program, under which 500 students have been sent to study in Australia since 2010.
+Australia's bilateral education relationship with Chile is well developed.
+Collaborative agreements exist between Australian education and training institutions, the Chilean Government and local education providers, covering scholarships, student exchanges and double degree arrangements.
+Australia is among the top destination countries for scholarship students funded by the Chilean Government's Becas Chile Scholarship Program, under which more than 500 students have been sent to study in Australia since 2010.
 The program includes postgraduate, undergraduate and vocational education and training scholarships.
-New opportunities are emerging for Australian education and training providers in areas such as mining and water, where Australia has key research and teaching strengths and Chile has human capital development needs.
+New opportunities are emerging for Australian education and training providers in areas such as mining, energy and water management, where Australia has key research and teaching strengths and Chile has human capital development needs.
 Greater engagement between government, researchers, education and training providers and industry is taking place as a result.

 Short-term visitor numbers are growing since Qantas began direct flights from Sydney to Santiago in March 2012, in addition to LAN services via Auckland, which commenced in 2002.
-Chilean tourism authorities recorded the arrival of more than 33,321 Australians in 2011, which grew by 37 per cent to 41,459 in 2012.
+Since December 2014, Qantas operates four direct flights a week on the Sydney-Santiago route.
+In February 2015 capacity was doubled to 4,000 seats per week each way under bilateral air service arrangements.
+Chilean tourism authorities recorded the arrival of 42,133 Australians in 2014.

 From 2010 to 2014, Australia provided $100 million in official development assistance to Latin America, including 250 Australia Awards scholarships.
-Chile received 23 Australia Awards Scholarships and eight Australia Awards Fellowships.
+Chile received 23 Australia Awards Scholarships and 14 Australia Awards Fellowships (including the current round).
 The regional program has now closed, though some activities that have already been funded will continue until 2017.
 Following the 2010 Chile earthquake and tsunami, Australia provided $5 million for the immediate relief of emergency supplies (generators, tents, stretcher beds and rain jackets), and helped Fundacion Integra to reconstruct and restore 32 child care centres in the poorest areas of Chile that were most affected.
 At the time, the Fundacion Integra board of directors was chaired by Cecilia Morel, the wife of the then Chilean President, Sebastian Piñera.

 At a glance